the-real-p3tr1c0r/oneShotTranscoder/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.10+
 - ffmpeg (with hardware encoder support for your GPU)
 - EasyOCR (for subtitle OCR)
+- PyTorch (automatically installed with CUDA support if NVIDIA GPU detected, CPU-only otherwise)
 - OpenCV (for image processing)
 - babelfish (for language code normalization)
 - pgsrip (for SUP subtitle parsing)

 All dependencies are automatically installed via `environment.yml` and `setup.py`.
+The installation script automatically detects NVIDIA GPUs and installs GPU-accelerated PyTorch for optimal OCR performance.

 ## Platform Support